radimbig/hospital/README.md

 This project uses Entity Framework Core for database migrations.
 To set up or update the database schema:

-1. Ensure your connection string is correctly configured (e.g., in `appsettings.Development.json` for local development, or via environment variables for production).
+1. Ensure your connection string is correctly configured in `kamsoft/appsettings.json` (or `appsettings.Development.json` for local development).
 2. Navigate to the directory containing the `csproj` file of your main backend project (e.g., `kamsoft`).
 3. Run the following command to apply migrations:
     ```bash